 Also, if you choose this approach, be prepared to prove you can't pay by producing bank statements and paycheck stubs.
 You could also try presenting overdue credit accounts, proof of foreclosure, or other items demonstrating hardship.

 A Chapter 7 bankruptcy wipes out deficiency judgments and many other debts without requiring payment into a lengthy repayment plan.
 If you're behind on a house or car payment and don't want to lose the property, Chapter 13 provides a way to catch up and keep the house, car, or another type of property you've used as collateral for a debt.

 It always makes sense to consider bankruptcy early because, for many people, bankruptcy is inevitable.
-If the deficiency is significant or you have other dischargeable obligations, this might be the right way to go.
-You'll want to avoid paying a debt you could have discharged (erased) in a future bankruptcy case.
+If bankruptcy is in the cards for you, you'll want to avoid wasting money by paying a debt you could have "discharged" or erased in bankruptcy.

 You'll also want to check whether you can protect your property with exemptions.
-An unexpected upside to bankruptcy is that your credit score will likely recover faster by wiping out obligations in bankruptcy as opposed to waiting years for bad debts to fall off of your credit report.
+An unexpected upside to bankruptcy is that your credit score will likely recover faster by wiping out obligations in bankruptcy instead of waiting years for bad debts to fall off your credit report.